c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 	Execute("WinClose(AutoItWinGetTitle())")
 ```

-Installer → Quella.mp3 (BAT) → Mantenga.exe.pif (Loader) → jsc.exe

 The AutoIt script decrypts the payload by performing the following:
 - Allocating executable memory
 - Writes the shellcode depending on architecture to the executable memory space
 - Executes the shellcode by calling `CallWindowProc`, using the `lpPrevWndFunc` parameter as the pointer to shellcode for the first stage of RC4 decryption, the `Msg` parameter as the pointer to the RC4 decryption key, and the `wParam` parameters as the RC4 key length.
-- Calls `CallWindowProc` again, with the `lpPrevWndFunc` pointing to the function responsible for the decryption routine for RC4, the `Msg` paramater pointing to the ciphertext, and the `wParam`, pointing to the ciphertext length.
+- Calls `CallWindowProc` again, with the `lpPrevWndFunc` pointing to the function responsible for the decryption routine for RC4, the `Msg` parameter pointing to the cipher-text, and the `wParam`, pointing to the ciphertext length.
 - The  last call to `CallWindoProc`, returns the decrypted data, which is LZNT1 compressed
 - The LZNT1 compressed data, is decompressed by calling `RtlDecompressBuffer` using `COMPRESSION_FORMAT_LZNT1`

-- The proceess  `%WINDOWS%\Microsoft.NET\Framework\v4.0.30319\jsc.exe`, created in suspended mode and Redline Stealer is injected using process hollowing
+Once the *CipherIT* has performed decryption using RC4 and decompression using LZNT1 to extract *Redline Stealer*, *CipherIT* calls `kernel32.CreateProcessW` to create the process `%WINDOWS%\Microsoft.NET\Framework\v4.0.30319\jsc.exe` in suspended mode.

 ```text
 9113177476903537125675877499912933
 ```
-*Figure placeholder.
-AutoIt RC4 Decryption Key*
+*Figure 1.
+CipherIT Shellcode RC4 Decryption Key*

+Next, *CipherIT* copies `%WINDOWS%\System32\ntdll.dll` to `%CD%\swSOYnMH.dll`.
+Once completed, *CipherIT*, uses the AutoIT function `DllCall` to call future `ntdll.dll` APIs from `%CD%\swSOYnMH.dll`; likely in an attempt to avoid API hooking on `ntdll.dll` from the `%WINDOWS%\System32\` directory.
+This of course is significantly dependant on how various security solutions may implement their user-mode hooking techniques.

+Next, *CipherIT* hollows the process `jsc.exe` that was created previously, injects *Redline Stealer*, then calls `ntdll.NtResumeThread` to resume the hollowed process; which is now *Redline Stealer*.

-I wrote a tool to extract payloads from this AutoIt loader, which is provided below.
+We wrote a tool to extract payloads from *CipherIT*, which is provided below.

 ```python
 #!/usr/bin/env python